 About Us – Kenneth & Huiwen:

-Like many others, we were a regular couple in Singapore looking for an interesting hobby to spend quality time together.
-But little did we know that we would turn into full-time potters!
-The meaning of Asobi (遊び）is “play” in Japanese and 遊 means journey in Chinese. 遊び心 (asobi kokoro) also means having an open heart.
-It has been such a wonderful life experiment for us over the past 5 years since we left our corporate careers, and the road ahead is still unfolding as we take each step:)
+As a newly married Singaporean couple, we signed up for a pottery course in 2012 to spend quality time together.
+Little did we know that this casual hobby would eventually lead us to become full-time potters!
+In 2014, we started Studio Asobi (悠遊陶坊）to try and craft a simple and joyful life together in urban Singapore.
+Asobi (遊び）means “play” in Japanese and 遊 means “journey” in Chinese. 遊び心 (asobi kokoro) also means having an open heart.
+It has been such a wonderful life experiment for us ever since we left our corporate careers, and the road ahead is still unfolding with each step!